12 Tips for Cooking Christmas Dinner That’ll Take Away the Stress

 Avoid certain conversation topics

 You spent hours laboring over the meal.
 Don’t let a fight about economic policy ruin it.
 Try to keep the conversation flowing around pleasant topics and avoid divisive subjects (like politics).
 If necessary, set a few ground rules with your guests before the dinner even begins.
+Take a look at these other holiday etiquette mistakes to avoid.

 Shutterstock / Kristina Bessolova